andresilveira1/expert-notes/README.md

 ## To Execute

-In order to execute this application on your computer, you'll need [Node.js](https://nodejs.org/en) installed on your machine.
+In order to execute this application, you'll need [Node.js](https://nodejs.org/en) installed on your computer.

 ```bash
   git clone https://github.com/andresilveira1/expert-notes.git